alanng10/class-lang/Docue/Article/Word/a.md

 Word "tune" has meaning that is comp audio.

 Word "plane" has meaning that is plane time line.

+Word "vision" has meaning that is view in mind.

+Word "mind" has meaning that is think entity.

+Word "think" has meaning that is thinking.

+Word "prac" has meaning that is practical limit.

+Word "config" has meaning that is configured.

+Word "plain" has meaning that is entirely plain.

+Word "termal" has meaning that is terminal.

+Word "command" has meaning that is char list command.

 Word "reque" has meaning that is request.